 Sticker paper usually refers to 8.5” x 11” adhesive paper that can be printed on using most inkjet or laser printers.
-Sticker paper gives you the power to create custom sticker sheets using an electronic cutting machine like the Silhouette Cameo®, Cricut Explore®, and Brother ScanNCut®.
-Sticker paper doesn't have back-slits on the liner, making it perfect to use with adhesive cutting machine mats.
+Sticker paper gives you the power to create custom sticker sheets with rich colors using an electronic cutting machine like the Silhouette Cameo®, Cricut Explore®, and Brother ScanNCut®.
+Printable sticker paper doesn't have back-slits on the liner, making it perfect to use with adhesive cutting machine mats.
 The uncut liner eliminates the risk of unintentionally tearing your sticker sheets.

 We offer a variety of printable sticker paper materials including standard white matte, glossy, weatherproof, fluorescent, true color, clear, vinyl, and more.

-See our best selling sticker paper materials below:
+See our best selling label paper materials below: